 He didn't "hunt" shots but scored rather easily off of penetration moves (he finished well a few times despite drawing heavy contact) and on jumpers – off the dribble or after passes – to the 3-point arc.

-Anderson, who reportedly played very well during the Rose City Showcase for the Pump-N-Run team in a victory over the Atlanta Celtics and a competitive loss to the Southern California All-Stars, is a more polished prospect than (now) former UCLA point gaurd Jordan Farmar was at the same stage at Taft High.
+Anderson, who reportedly played very well during the Rose City Showcase for the Pump-N-Run team in a victory over the Atlanta Celtics and a competitive loss to the Southern California All-Stars, is a more polished prospect than (now) former Bruin Jordan Farmar was at the same stage at Taft High and much more advanced than UCLA sophomore-to-be Darren Collison was going into his junior season at Etiwanda.

-You don't have to watch Anderson play very long at all to realize why so many other programs think so much of his college potential.
+You don't have to watch Anderson play very long at all to realize why the Bruins and so many other programs think so much of his college potential.

 Anyone who can't figure out why he's an elite level prospect better pay a lot closer attention the next time they have an opportunity to see him play.